MicrosoftDocs/learn/learn-pr/ai-business-school/introduction-to-ai-technology/includes/1-introduction.md

 What is AI?
 How does it work?
 What do I need to know to bring AI into my business?
-Introduction to AI Technology is a starting point for business decision makers who would like to obtain a high-level overview of the state-of-the-art AI, the fundamental concepts that make it real today, and the technologies behind it from an agnostic point of view.
+Introduction to AI Technology is a starting point for business decision makers who would like to obtain a high-level overview of state-of-the-art AI, the fundamental concepts that make it real today, and the technologies behind it.

 **In this module, you will learn to:**